 Who uses diskless workstations and thin clients?

-Diskless workstations and thin clients are often used by large organizations, such as governments, enterprises, and educational institutions.
+Diskless workstations and thin clients are used by large organizations, such as governments, enterprises, and educational institutions.
 When deployed at the scale of hundreds or thousands, these machines are easier to support, because they share a single, centralized set of resources.